COUNTRY PROFILE

 Best Product Prospects:

-FAS Post Jakarta advises best prospective U.S. products for the Indonesian food retail market include fresh fruits, beef, cheese, snack foods, frozen food and sauces, dressings, and condiments.
+FAS Post Jakarta advises that the best prospective U.S. products for the Indonesian food retail market include fresh fruits, beef, cheese, snack foods, frozen food and sauces, dressings, and condiments.
+Products not present in significant quantities but which have good sales potential include wine, cherries, plums, avocados, blueberries, strawberries, pistachios, prunes, peaches, and soups and broths.

 Foodservice Sector